$28-$130 (for the Australian lobster tail). Sides not included in entree cost.

-This is part of the chain owned by former Miami Dolphins football coach Don Shula.
-It's classier than it is kitschy, though printing the menu on the side of a football and placing it on a kickoff tee in the center of the table is a bit much.
-They could also do without the rehearsed spiel from the waiters, who sound completely bored as they present raw examples of the beef selections and a live lobster at each table.
-But if you've got deep pockets and you're in the mood for red meat, Shula's fits the bill.
+Shula’s is classier than it is kitschy, though printing the menu on the side of a football and placing it on a kickoff tee in the center of the table is a bit much.
+We could also do without the rehearsed spiel from the waiters and the pretentious parading of raw beef and live lobster at each table.
+But if you’ve got deep pockets and you’re in the mood for red meat, Shula’s has you covered.

 Setting and Atmosphere

 Shula’s feels more like a men’s club than a resort restaurant, but the appeal to conventioneers is obvious: dark woods, even darker lighting, large gilt-framed black-and-white photographs of football players in action, and high prices that get passed on to expense accounts.

 In a word, meat—really expensive but very high-quality meat.
 Only certified Angus beef is served: filet mignon, porterhouse (including a 48-ounce cut), and prime rib.

 Barbecued shrimp stuffed with basil, seasonal oysters, 4-pound Maine lobster, catch of the day.

 Requires Credit Card to Reserve: